Permafrost/Tundra/README.md

 ### tundra.list.string:replace

-Replaces all occurrences of the given [regular expression pattern] in the given list of strings, with the replacement string.
+Replaces either the first or all occurrences of the given [regular expression pattern] in the given list of strings, with the replacement string.

 #### Inputs:

 * `$list` is a list of strings to have all occurrences of the given [regular expression pattern] replaced.
 * `$pattern` is the [regular expression pattern] to match against the given string.
+If not specified, no replacement will occur.
 * `$replacement` is the replacement string to be substituted in the given string wherever the given pattern is found.
 * `$literal?` is a boolean indicating if the replacement string